Frozen Winter Landscape

 Data sourced from Bloomberg

-Higher borrowing rates and tighter lending standards have led to friction for the consumer.
+Higher borrowing rates have led to friction for the consumer.
 We believe the Fed’s easing cycle will take time to impact the economy in a material way.

 Screenshot